-Is Immersion Really The Best Way To Learn Spanish?
+Is Immersion Really The Best Way To Learn French?

 Whatever language you’re learning, no experience will help you better master French than physically putting yourself in situations where you have no choice but to speak the language.
 Yes, you’ll be uncomfortable and confused at first.
 But you’ll also be forced to grow and to rise to the challenge.
-The idea is that, without English to fall back on, the desire to speak French will become a real necessity, a sink-or-swim survival pressure.
+The idea is that, without English to fall back on, speaking French will become a real necessity, a sink-or-swim matter of survival.
 You will have to learn how to speak French because there will be no other option.

 If you want to find the best way to learn French fast, immersion is the way to go.The most important thing that immersion provides is a constant stream of your target language.
 You will hear it all the time and read it everywhere.
-Whether it’s living with a host family in Québec or working at a hostel in Paris, moving to a French-speaking community will get you on the fast track towards fluency.
+Whether it’s living with a host family in Paris or working at a hostel in Côte d’Ivoire, moving to a French-speaking community will get you on the fast track towards fluency.

-What About Learning A New Language With Software And Apps?
+What About Learning French With Software And Apps?

 Mobile apps and desktop software are ideal for people who want language learning to be a flexible, on-the-go, and more noncommittal process.
 They let you learn at your own pace and on your own schedule, so they’re ideal for people who are busy and less able to commit to a regular routine.